Ellery Akers

-Ellery Akers (born 1946) is an American writer and artist living on the Northern California Coast.
+Ellery Akers (born 1946) is an American writer and artist living on the Northern California coast.
 She is the author of three poetry collections: Swerve: Environmentalism, Feminism, and Resistance; Practicing the Truth and Knocking on the Earth, as well as a children's novel, Sarah’s Waterfall.

 Early life and education

 Akers is the daughter of Anthony B. Akers, an attorney and diplomat who served as U.S. Ambassador to New Zealand during the Kennedy Administration.
 Her maternal grandfather was architect John Russell Pope.
 Her sister, Andra Akers, was a character actress.
 Akers is a distant relative of William Ellery, a jurist and signer of the United States Declaration of Independence.
 Ellery received a B.A. from Radcliffe College and an M.A. from San Francisco State University.

 Career

 Akers has won thirteen national writing awards, including the 2014 Autumn House Poetry Prize, the John Masefield Award, the Poetry International Prize, and Sierra magazine's Nature Writing Award.
 Her poetry has been featured on National Public Radio and American Life in Poetry and has appeared in such journals as The American Poetry Review, New York Times Magazine and The Sun.

-She has taught writing at Cabrillo College, Humboldt State University, Skyline College, Squaw Valley Academy, and Foothill College.
+She has taught writing at Cabrillo College, Humboldt State University, Skyline College, Community of Writers, and Foothill College.
 She has also taught private poetry workshops.
 Among her honors are fellowships from the MacDowell Colony, Ucross Foundation, and Headlands Center for the Arts.